-Viewing Task History in Snowsight¶
+Viewing tasks and task graphs in Snowsight¶

 Select a task on the graph to view additional details, such as predecessor tasks, the warehouse used to run the task, and the role that owns the task.